 Our 8th Annual Symposium on Autism will be held on Thursday, April 13, 2023 at Rhodes on the Pawtuxet in Cranston, RI.

 - "Suicidality in persons with ASD" (1.5 credits) Jack Scott, PhD, BCBA-D, FAU Center for Autism and Related Disabilities

-- "Working with Students with ASD Who Have Co-Occurring Mental Health Challenges " (1.5 credits) Cathy Pratt, PhD, BCBA-D (Indiana Resource Center for Autism)
+- "Working with Students with ASD Who Have Co-Occurring Mental Health Challenges " (1.5 credits) Cathy Pratt, PhD, BCBA-D, Indiana Resource Center for Autism

-- "Preventing Problem Behavior: Antecedent Strategies for Addressing Challenging Behaviors" (1.0 credit) Chelsi Brosh, PhD, BCBA (Central Reach)
+- "Preventing Problem Behavior: Antecedent Strategies for Addressing Challenging Behaviors" (1.0 credit) Chelsi Brosh, PhD, BCBA, Central Reach

-For more information visit our Events page.
+For registration and complete event details visit our Events page.